-There is a very small difference in an employee and independent contractor.
+There is a very small difference between an employee and an independent contractor.
 This is why before you sign this agreement; you need to understand the status of your contractor to see in which category he lies.

 - Get the agreement in writing: